moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/pipeline-monitoring/index.md

 description: Overview of our monitoring tools and practices
 ---

-## QA test pipelines
+## End-to-end test pipelines

 The test pipelines run on a scheduled basis, and their results are posted to Slack.
-The following are the QA test pipelines that are monitored every day.
+The following are the end-to-end test pipelines that are monitored every day.

 | Environment                               | Links                                                                                                                                                                                                                                                   | Tests type      | Frequency                                                                                                                                                                                                                                                      | Slack channel                                                                                                                       | Latest test report                                                                                           |
 |-------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|